Python-PyQt/PyQt6-Docs/descriptions/QtCore/QSettings-c.rst

 :sip:ref:`~PyQt6.QtCore.QSettings` is an abstraction around these technologies, enabling you to save and restore application settings in a portable manner.
 It also supports custom storage formats.

-:sip:ref:`~PyQt6.QtCore.QSettings`'s API is based on `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_, allowing you to save most value-based types, such as QString, :sip:ref:`~PyQt6.QtCore.QRect`, and QImage, with the minimum of effort.
+:sip:ref:`~PyQt6.QtCore.QSettings`'s API is based on `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_, allowing you to save most value-based types, such as QString, :sip:ref:`~PyQt6.QtCore.QRect`, and :sip:ref:`~PyQt6.QtGui.QImage`, with the minimum of effort.

 If all you need is a non-persistent memory-based structure, consider using QMap<QString, `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_> instead.